msgrigorovich/msgrigorovich/README.md

     Hi everyone!
 </p>

-I am a QA Engineer in game development and am happy to share my achievements in my work from time to time.
-Despite the fact that I often strive to focus specifically on the QA direction, I do not like to set boundaries and try to achieve something in related areas, such as development, art and analytics.
-I hope you will be interested in reading some of my work.
+I am a QA Engineer since 2021 in game development and enjoy sharing my achievements in the work from time to time.
+Although I strive to focus specifically on the QA direction, I do not like to set limits for myself and try to achieve something in related areas, such as development, art and analytics.
+I hope you will find it interesting to read some of my works.

 <p  align = "center">
 You might also be familiar with some of my projects: